 Regulation 6(1) and 6(2) of the Rail Regulations 2016 oblige the Infrastructure Manager to provide the following services to the TOCs:

-(a) the minimum access package (as set out in section 5.2 below); and
+(a) the minimum access package (as set out in section 5.2); and

-(b) track access to service facilities and the supply of services (as set out in section 5.3 below).
+(b) track access to service facilities and the supply of services (as set out in section 5.3).

-Regulation 6(5) of the Rail Regulations 2016 provides that an infrastructure manager may offer and provide the additional services as set out in section 5.4 below.
+Regulation 6(5) of the Rail Regulations 2016 provides that an infrastructure manager may offer and provide the additional services as set out in section 5.4.

-Regulation 6(6) of the Rail Regulations 2016 provides that a TOC may request the supply of any of the ancillary services as set out in section 5.5 below from an infrastructure manager but the infrastructure manager is under no obligation to supply the services requested.
+Regulation 6(6) of the Rail Regulations 2016 provides that a TOC may request the supply of any of the ancillary services as set out in section 5.5 from an infrastructure manager but the infrastructure manager is under no obligation to supply the services requested.

 Minimum Access Package